KTRosenberg/Laser_Mirrors_Original_Game_04_2015_ver_1_2/Instructions_Read_Me.md

 Background music "Floating Point" composed by Karl Toby Rosenberg

 Written in Java and Processing, (perhaps I will re-make it in a different language)
 Note: the runnable .jar is included in the repository.
 I understand that the file is not very secure, but for convenience I have still added the file.
-Eclipse .settings, .classpath, and .pathname have been added as well.
+Eclipse .settings, .classpath, and .project have been added as well.

 Enjoy!